j0057/arch/README.md

 ### Functions

-There are some helper functions are defined in `arch_fn.txt`.
+There are some helper functions are defined in `arch_fn`.

 #### Callback: configure\_disk